The Lotus Eaters (band): Aftermath

 Coyle recorded as a solo artist, releasing the albums A Slap in the Face for Public Taste and I'd Sacrifice Eight Orgasms with Shirley MacLaine Just to Be There, and went on to found dance company 8 Productions and the G-Love nightclub.
 As a songwriter/producer, he had success with Marina Van-Rooy's 1990 single "Sly One", and worked with a host of emerging artists on Liverpool's dance scene.
 Coyle later pursued academic interests at the University of Edinburgh.

 Meanwhile, Kelly reformed the Wild Swans, releasing the Bringing Home the Ashes album on Sire in 1988.
 He co-wrote an album, Soul Fire (released in 2001), with Tom Hingley (ex-Inspiral Carpets), before leaving to study for a PhD in memory-themed multimedia theatre at the University of Reading.
 Since 1989, Kelly has been writing, staging and performing in music-driven theatre, including Phantoms of the Aperture Part 1: Ted (2015) and Phantoms of the Aperture Part 2: Pictures of Me (2016) examining intersections of time, space, memory and music.

-A compilation album of the Lotus Eaters' music, First Picture of You, was released in 1998 by Vinyl Japan/BBC Worldwide, consisting of sessions recorded at BBC Radio 1.
+A compilation album of The Lotus Eaters' music, First Picture of You, was released in 1998 by Vinyl Japan/BBC Worldwide, consisting of sessions recorded at BBC Radio 1.
 No Sense of Sin was reissued that same year by Arista Japan.

 Reunion

 In 2001, the Lotus Eaters, comprising the duo of Coyle and Kelly, reformed after almost two decades, recording and releasing a new album titled Silentspace on the Vinyl Japan label.

 On 13 March 2009, the band announced a one-off concert to be held at the Liverpool Philharmonic Hall on 25 July.
 The gig, a performance of the album No Sense of Sin, featured Coyle, Kelly and Emmer accompanied by a string quartet from the University of Huddersfield.

 In April 2009, Coyle and Kelly collaborated with Emmer, and announced that they were working with producer Steve Power on material for a new album called A Plug-in Called Nostalgia, which has yet to be released.
 A limited-edition acoustic album, Differance, was issued the following year as a limited release on Sylvan.

 The Lotus Eaters played their first London show in 10 years at the Camden Barfly on 11 June 2010, followed by a string of shows in the UK.
 The band also toured in Japan in October 2010, with gigs in Tokyo and Osaka.

 In 2015, the band announced on their Facebook page that they were still working to release A Plug-in Called Nostalgia.

-In 2017, Coyle performed solo in a one-night-only show in Manila.
+In 2016 Coyle and Kelly performed with British Electric Foundation at the Rewind Festival, but have not worked together since.